-We’ve seen the most reliable RV brands end up needing major repair work in the first five years, and some of the worst RV brands perform flawlessly for years.
+We’ve seen the most reliable RV brands end up needing major repair work in the first five years, and some of the worst RV brands have performed flawlessly for years.
 RV service center managers tell people a good preventive maintenance routine avoids many common RV repair problems.

 Conducting regular preventive maintenance will help you protect your RV.
 We’ll show you how a couple of hours of your weekend will avoid the expense of time, money, and effort down the road.
 You’ll see the benefits of preventive maintenance and what it means.